ksbrwsk/raspberrypi-boot/README.md

 * A [Springboot](http://projects.spring.io/spring-boot/) standalone application measuring temperature and pressure with an BMP085 sensor
 * Measured data is sent via MQTT to a [RabbitMQ](http://www.rabbitmq.com/) server
-* Application is using [Spring-Integration 4.1](http://projects.spring.io/spring-boot/) with annotation based configuration
+* Application is using [Spring-Integration](http://projects.spring.io/spring-boot/) with annotation based configuration
 * A [Springboot](http://projects.spring.io/spring-boot/) web application consuming the MQTT data and relaying it via STOMP
 * pushing the data via Websocket to the clients
 * A [Springboot](http://projects.spring.io/spring-boot/) standalone application consuming the MQTT data and writing it to a Google Spreadsheet
+* A [Springboot](http://projects.spring.io/spring-boot/) standalone application pushing alerts to your smartphone using [Pushover](https://pushover.net/)

 ![CI build](https://github.com/ksbrwsk/raspberrypi-boot/workflows/CI%20bnuild/badge.svg)